by Rebecca Holland

 In 2015, Chicago hosted more tourists than ever before.
-We had 50.97 million visitors from the United States alone, and about 1.3 million from abroad.
+The city had 50.97 million visitors from the United States alone, and about 1.3 million from abroad.
 With so many visitors, it’s no wonder the city is full of ‘touristy’ things.
 Things like museums, tours, and chain restaurants.
 When you live somewhere, it’s easy to write off these touristy things as a waste of time.
 Something cheesy and not worth standing in a long line with people who don’t know the city as intimately as you do.

 I lived in DC for two years and never toured the White House.
 I lived in Rome for two years and didn’t make it to the Colosseum until my brother visited and wanted to go.
 And now I’ve lived in Chicago for almost two years and didn’t visit many of the city’s most well-known attractions until writing a book about them.
 This, my fellow Chicagoans, is crazy.
 Touristy things are touristy for a reason!
 They’re really cool!
 Here are some of the most touristy, and most worthwhile things to do in Chicago, whether you live here or are visiting.